Science, Technology, & Human Values

 Sponsor: Science, Technology, & Human Values

-Hosted by: Seoul National University
+Hosted by: Seoul National University and KAIST STP

-With support from: AusSTS Network and others
+With support from: Korean Association of STS (KASTS) and AusSTS Network

 BACKGROUND: